DOI-USGS/ISIS3/README.md

         export PATH=$PATH:$ISISROOT/bin

     Or whatever is appropriate for your shell if you aren't using the .sh file.
+No matter how you do it, it is important that you add `$ISISROOT/bin` to the end of the current path in your working environment, and not at the beginning.

 6. Edit the copied deactivation file in `$HOME/anaconda3/envs/working/etc/conda/deactivate.d/` to remove